 Since 1973, Sigulda has been a centre of the Gauja National Park

-national park of Latvia.
-Besides forests, rivers, rocks and caves, the Gauja National Park also includes over 500 cultural-historical monuments: castles, churches, estates, water and
+(917.45 sq km) national park of Latvia.
+Besides forests, rivers, rocks and caves, the Gauja National Park also includes over 500 cultural-historical monuments: castles, churches, estates,

 Long ago, Sigulda has also become world famous centre of winter sports.
 Here there are an excellent sledge-bobsleigh track, alpine skiing tracks and ski tracks.